 Use Rev’s human service to add subtitles or captions to your videos

 After your caption/subtitle file is complete, you will receive an email confirmation and Rev will attempt to upload the SRT. file directly to your online video.
 Or you may log into your Rev's account and down the SRT file yourself.

-| ||Add Subtitles||Cost||Interface|
+| ||Add Subtitles||Edit Subtitles||Interface|

-|Rev Human Service||Help you add subtitles to videos manually or prepare a SRT file||$1.25/min; 24 hrs turnaround; 99% accuracy||No subtitle editor|
+|Rev Human Service||Help you add subtitles to videos manually or prepare SRT file at $1.5/min; 24 hrs turnaround; 99% accuracy||Manually||Transcript editor|

 So, now the big question is which solution works best for you to add subtitles to videos.
 Please feel free to experiment with these auto-subtitle generators and share this post on Facebook or Twitter and tag and leave your comments to us.
 Cheers!